 The Path Courses are ordered left-to-right from most basic to most complex.
 That being said, everyone is welcome to take any available Path Course along the spectrum unless a specific prerequisite is listed.
 We recognize that people with all different experience and proficiency in Bible study take our courses and therefore have tried to provide options that will allow everyone to take a step forward in their path to deeper study of the Word.

 Right now!
 A key problem that we set out to solve with Path Courses is how to create online courses that are both interactive and convenient.
-What we came up with is a system in which you set the group discussion times and pick when they begin.
-So long as there are a few others for which that time works, the group is assigned an instructor and your course gets underway.
-(If you are not interested in discussion-level enrollment, then it is even easier—enroll and begin today.)
+What we came up with is a system which leverages personal instructor feedback, group discussions and community chat to create a guided, interconnected learning experience while retaining the convenience of beginning whenever you are ready.

 Are scholarships available for Path Courses?